 Have you ever succeeded or won only to find yourself feeling let down?

-Right from when we are first at school, we are conditioned to believe the importance of success and winning.
+Right from when we are first at school, we are conditioned to believe in the importance of success and winning.
 We are socialized to believe it’s a winner-take-all world.
 Consider that success is more about the journey than the outcome.
 The effort you put in to achieve your goal and who you become is often more rewarding.
 In fact, the late Coach John Wooden defined success as follows: “Success is peace of mind, which is a direct result of self-satisfaction in knowing you made the effort to do your best to become the best that you are capable of becoming.”

 Watch my candid interview with leadership coach Dale Stevenson as we discuss why it is dangerous to look for validation in winning or in the approval of others.